 Repurposing the Existing Areas

 Do you happen to have a spare room that can be converted into a dedicated work area?
 No?
 Well, then perhaps you’ve got an empty attic or a garage that can be repurposed instead?
-Whatever the case, transforming the existing parts of your home is the cheapest way to yield results when it comes to increasing your property’s worth.
+Whatever the case, transforming the existing parts of your home is the cheapest way to yield results.
 The only things you’ll potentially have to pay for are the furniture and other job-related essentials you deem necessary.
 Provided you don’t already own them, of course.
 You could probably get away with spending less than $1,000 to get it all done.

 Adding an Extension